SHAIK-RAIYAN/Simple-JavaScript-Projects/Rock Paper Scissor/README.md

+#edited after cloning in vs code using git command

 # 🎮 Rock-Paper-Scissors Game

 An engaging and interactive **Rock-Paper-Scissors** game crafted with **HTML**, **CSS**, and **JavaScript**.
 This project showcases clean, modular code and best practices in front-end development—perfect for developers exploring event handling, DOM manipulation, and responsive design.